 Home remedies

-If a person experiences pain, they can try
+If a person experiences pain, they can try the following:

 - Over-the-counter pain relief medication: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help.

-- Keeping physically active: Low-impact exercise, such as swimming or walking, can help with maintaining flexibility and strengthening the muscles that support the spine.
+- Keeping physically active: Low impact exercise, such as swimming or walking, can help with maintaining flexibility and strengthening the muscles that support the spine.

 - Physical therapy: A physical therapist may suggest specific exercises or massage.